UPPMAX/UPPMAX-documentation/docs/software/matlab_ide_on_pelle.md

 ## Introduction

 [MATLAB](../software/matlab.md) is an [IDE](../software/ides.md)
-specialized for the [MATLAB](../software/matlab.md) programming language
+specialised for the [MATLAB](../software/matlab.md) programming language

 In this session, we show how to use MATLAB on Pelle, using Pelle's remote desktop environment.